Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/README.md

 <summary>Throughput and Latency Measurements</summary>

 ## Throughput and Latency Measurements
 To maintain consistency between the AI Engine and DSP implementation, the same flow to measure throughput is used to run the design in hardware and capture trace data in run time.
-Refer to [Vitis Unified Software Development Platform documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/acceleration_installation.html#dhg1543555360045__ae364401) for more information.
+Refer to the [Vitis Unified Software Development Platform documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/acceleration_installation.html#dhg1543555360045__ae364401) for more information.
 To setup the flow to measure throughput, refer to the section "Run on Hardware" in the AI Engine and DSP implementation documentation, and run the application.

 After the application has been run, three files will be created: